 female squaw who's outfit is more adequate for lap dances rather than

 rain, Thorvald and his crew fight the massive hordes of Indians, save

 the old man, and high tail it back north minus a few brave souls that

 lost their lives thanks to the dreaded arrow to the rear end.

 Not surprisingly Lee Majors is about as convincing a Viking as Deacon Jones is.
 With his cheesy mustache and helmet that looks like an accessory for a Gothic S&M outfit, Majors' dry line-reading and lifeless performance had me rooting for the "badguys".
 It's amazing how advanced the Vikings pulley technology seems as they hoisted the sails for the great getaway.
 At this point in the film I was half hoping that they all boarded a 727 and flew home since believability went out the door as soon as Florida was mistaken for Canada.
 The film uses the same song over and over to the point where a Viking can't take a dump in the river without it blasting in the background.
 This is a hard film to find and one that rarely gets mentioned with any other of Charles B. Pierce's works.
 Little wonder why but nonetheless worthy of viewing if you can track this down just to see probably the most absurdly hokey Viking movie ever made.

-a viking gets shot in the ass with an arrow and dies
+film with: "a viking gets shot in the ass with an arrow and

 dies"--dude, my hat is off to you. i laughed for about five minutes

 some questions: why do the norzzemen act like such pusses? they're always running away from these crazy injuns. i thought norzzemen were all brave with the rapings and pillagings and such.

 how did they manage to cross the ocean in that rowboat? wasn't it a little rough? doesn't look seaworthy to me.